Montessori education: History

 Montessori education also spread throughout the world, including Southeast Asia and India, where Maria Montessori was interned during World War II.
 In October 1931, Indian independence leader Mahatma Gandhi met with Maria Montessori in London.
 At the time, Gandhi was very interested in the role the Montessori method might play in helping to build an independent nation.
 Thus, initially, Montessori education in India was connected to the Indian independence movement.
 Later, elite, private Montessori schools also arose, and in the 1950s, some Montessori schools opened to serve children from lower-socioeconomic families, a trend that continues today with foundation and government-funded schools.

+The Montessori method was adapted for Christian education by Sofia Cavaletti and Gianna Gobbi, in The Catechesis of the Good Shepherd.
+Their method was further adapted by Jerome Berryman, in Godly Play.

 Methods

 Montessori education is based on a model of human development.
-This educational style operates abiding by two beliefs: that psychological self-construction in children and developing adults occurs through environmental interactions and that children (especially under the age of six) have an innate path of psychological development.
+This educational style operates abiding by two beliefs: that psychological self-construction in children and developing adults occurs through environmental interactions, and that children (especially under the age of six) have an innate path of psychological development.
 Based on her observations, Montessori believed that children who are at liberty to choose and act freely within an environment prepared according to her model would act spontaneously for optimal development.

 Although a range of practices exists under the "Montessori" name, the Association Montessori Internationale (AMI) and the American Montessori Society (AMS) cite these elements as essential: